Find the best places to see cherry blossom with SWR

 Cherry blossoms at Kew Gardens

-It’s an obvious one, but London’s biggest botanical garden Kew Gardens is one of the best places to visit in search of cherry blossom.
-The rose garden behind the famous Palm House hides an avenue that bursts into colour each spring – making it a spectacular spot to get a shot for your Instagram feed with the house itself in the background.
+It’s an obvious one, but London’s biggest botanical garden Kew Gardens is one of the best places to see cherry blossoms each spring.
+The rose garden behind the famous Palm House hides an avenue that bursts into colour each spring, making it a spectacular spot to get a shot for your Instagram feed with the house itself in the background.

 How to get there: It’s just a quick walk from Richmond or Kew Bridge stations.